 Let's talk about the Verbal Section first.
 Though the overall difficulty of this section is similar to CAT VARC, but there are certain nuances which one needs to focus on while preparing for PGDBA Verbal Section.
 Reading Comprehensions of CAT are heavily loaded with inference based questions and twisted options but the passages are manageable to read and comprehend for an average student.
-In PGDBA, RCs are on the tougher side to read but the questions have a balance between the factual and inference based questions but are relatively a little tougher to read and understand.
+In PGDBA, RCs are on the tougher side to read but the questions have a balance between the factual and inference based questions but are relatively a little tougher to comprehend.
 So one can strategize to attempt the factual questions first and then move on to the inference based questions.
 A very good source to practice RCs is GMAT Club.
 You can also join our FREE RC Campaign to give a proper timed RC Quiz daily.
 You can find the links below.

-Now coming to the Verbal Ability ( Para Jumbles, Homophones and Incorrect usage of words) part, Arun Sharma Book for VARC is good enough to prepare for all these topics.
+Now coming to the Verbal Ability ( Para Jumbles, Homophones and Incorrect usage of words, Fill in the blanks) part, Arun Sharma Book for VARC is good enough to prepare for all these topics.
 Moreover, you can find handouts and quizzes for the same on our website and the telegram group.

 Telegram Group- https://t.me/aicrackhq1